tudelft3d/website/projects/geobim-benchmark/task1.md

 In particular, the 12 parts include:

-* 1/12) 'Section 1 - Participants information' to 'Section 3 - Computer hardware used'
+* 1/18) 'Section 1 - Participants information' to 'Section 3 - Computer hardware used'
-* 2/12) 'Section 4 - the Task': test with *Myran.ifc* - 'Import functionality'
+* 2/18) 'Section 4 - the Task': test with *Myran.ifc* - 'Import functionality'
-* 3/12) 'Section 4 - the Task': test with *Myran.ifc* - 'Georeferencing information'
+* 3/18) 'Section 4 - the Task': test with *Myran.ifc* - 'Georeferencing information'
-* 4/12) 'Section 4 - the Task': test with *Myran.ifc* - 'Semantics'
+* 4/18) 'Section 4 - the Task': test with *Myran.ifc* - 'Semantics'
-* 5/12) 'Section 4 - the Task': test with *Myran.ifc* - 'Geometry' to 'Model management'
+* 5/18) 'Section 4 - the Task': test with *Myran.ifc* - 'Geometry' to 'Model management'
-* 6/12) 'Section 4 - the Task': test with *Myran.ifc* - 'Export functionality'
+* 6/18) 'Section 4 - the Task': test with *Myran.ifc* - 'Export functionality'
-* 7/12) 'Section 4 - the Task': test with *UpTown.ifc* - 'Import functionality'
+* 7/18) 'Section 4 - the Task': test with *UpTown.ifc* - 'Import functionality'
-* 8/12) 'Section 4 - the Task': test with *UpTown.ifc* - 'Georeferencing information'
+* 8/18) 'Section 4 - the Task': test with *UpTown.ifc* - 'Georeferencing information'
-* 9/12) 'Section 4 - the Task': test with *UpTown.ifc* - 'Semantics'
+* 9/18) 'Section 4 - the Task': test with *UpTown.ifc* - 'Semantics'
-* 10/12) 'Section 4 - the Task': test with *UpTown.ifc* - 'Geometry' to 'Model management'
+* 10/18) 'Section 4 - the Task': test with *UpTown.ifc* - 'Geometry' to 'Model management'
-* 11/12) 'Section 4 - the Task': test with *UpTown.ifc* - 'Export functionality'
+* 11/18) 'Section 4 - the Task': test with *UpTown.ifc* - 'Export functionality'
+* 12/18) 'Section 4 - the Task': test with *Savigliano.ifc* - 'Import functionality'
+* 13/18) 'Section 4 - the Task': test with *Savigliano.ifc* - 'Georeferencing information'
+* 14/18) 'Section 4 - the Task': test with *Savigliano.ifc* - 'Semantics'
+* 15/18) 'Section 4 - the Task': test with *Savigliano.ifc* - 'Geometry' to 'Model management'
+* 16/18) 'Section 4 - the Task': test with *Savigliano.ifc* - 'Export functionality'
+* 17/18) 'Section 4 - the Task': test with *IFCgeometries.ifc* - 'Import functionality' to 'Export functionality'
-* 12/12) 'Section 4 - the Task': test with *IFCgeometries.ifc* - 'Import functionality' to 'Section 5 - Finalisation'
+* 18/18) 'Section 4 - the Task': test with *IFC4geometries.ifc* - 'Import functionality' to 'Section 5 - Finalisation'

 ## The materials participants need